natewatson999/udp-hub/README.md

 #### udpHub.createSocket.bind(port, address, callback)

 Binds this socket so that it's perpetually active.
 If port is specified, then the socket will listen on that port; and if port is not specified, a port will be randomly assigned from the non-well-known ports "Or as I like to call them, the Dancing With The Stars ports".
 I advise to have a port specified.
 If callback is specified, it is to have no parameters, and will be exectued when this socket fires "listening".
 If address is specified, this socket will ignore all data that doesn't come from this address.
 I advise against using address.
+Address can be in the forms of DNS, IPv4, or IPv6.

 #### udpHub.createSocket.setTTL(count)